patricklafrance/wmfnext-shell/README.md

 This federated application shell include the following features:

-- Load hosted remote modules at runtime
+- Loading of hosted remote modules at runtime
-- Load modules from packages at build time
+- Loading of modules from packages at build time
-- Routing & navigation management
+- Routing & navigation
 - User session management
 - Cross application pub/sub
-- Logging management
+- Logging
-- Failures isolation
+- Failure isolation
-- Stubs for remote module development in isolation
+- Stubs for module development in isolation

 ## Installation